opensdmx/rsdmx/README.md

 myBuilder <- SDMXRequestBuilder(
   baseUrl = "http://www.myorg.org/sdmx",
-  suffix = "service",
+  suffix = TRUE,
-  handler = function(baseUrl, operation, key, filter, suffix, start, end){
+  handler = function(baseUrl, agencyId, suffix, operation, key, filter, suffix, start, end){
-    paste(baseUrl, operation, key, filter, paste0(suffix, "?startPeriod=", start, "&endPeriod=", end), sep="/") }
+    paste(baseUrl, operation, key, filter, paste0(agencyId, "?startPeriod=", start, "&endPeriod=", end), sep="/") }
 )
 ```

-As you can see, we built a handler that will be in charge of creating a web-request such as [http://www.myorg.org/sdmx/operation/key/filter/suffix?startPeriod=start&endPeriod=end](http://www.myorg.org/sdmx/operation/key/filter/suffix?startPeriod=start&endPeriod=end)
+As you can see, we built a handler that will be in charge of creating a web-request such as [http://www.myorg.org/sdmx/operation/key/filter/agencyId?startPeriod=start&endPeriod=end](http://www.myorg.org/sdmx/operation/key/filter/agencyId?startPeriod=start&endPeriod=end)

 We can create a provider with the above request builder, and add it to the list of known SDMX service providers: